UnderLogic/toml-serialization/Documentation~/src/supported-types.md

 ## Structs

-Custom struct types are supported and must be marked with the `Serializable` attribute.
+Custom struct types are supported and must be marked with the [`SerializableAttribute`](https://learn.microsoft.com/en-us/dotnet/api/system.serializableattribute?view=net-6.0) attribute.

 ## Classes

-Custom class types are supported and must be marked with the `Serializable` attribute.
+Custom class types are supported and must be marked with the [`SerializableAttribute`](https://learn.microsoft.com/en-us/dotnet/api/system.serializableattribute?view=net-6.0) attribute.

-Unity's `ScriptableObject` and `MonoBehaviour` types are supported, but must also be marked with the `Serializable` attribute.
+Unity's `ScriptableObject` and `MonoBehaviour` types are supported.

 ## Arrays